firedrakeproject/firedrake/docs/source/visualisation.rst

    This feature requires Paraview version 5.5.0 or better.
 If you must use an older version of Paraview, you must manually interpolate mesh coordinates and field coordinates to a piecewise linear function space, represented with either Lagrange or discontinuous Lagrange basis functions.

-Using Paraview on higher order data.
+Using Paraview on higher order data
 ++++++++++++++++++++++++++++++++++++++++++

 Paraview's visualisation algorithims are typically exact on piecewise linear data,